 With employees, personal information is obtained directly and with consent through such means as CVs, references, testimonials and criminal records (DBS) checks.
-When recruiting staff, we seek each applicant’s explicit consent to obtain all the information needed by us before deciding to employ them.
+When recruiting staff, we seek applicants’ explicit consent to obtain all the information needed for us to decide to employ them.

-Our website and databases are regularly checked by experts to ensure they meet all privacy standards and comply with our general data protection security and protection policies.
+Our websites and databases are regularly checked by experts to ensure they meet all privacy standards and comply with our general data protection security and protection policies.

 5. What we do with personal information

 All personal information obtained on service users, employees and third parties is used only to ensure that we provide a service, which is consistent with our purpose of providing a person-centred care service, and that meets all regulatory standards and requirements.
 It will not be disclosed or shared for any other purpose.

 Holywell® has a range of policies that enable us to comply with all data protection requirements.
 The main policies are: